Chartered in 1964, The Capital Area Chapter is one of 28 community based

 immortalized with their induction.

-Funded by its’ various fund raisers, the chapter annually provides two $500
+Funded by its’ various fund raisers,and the generosity of its members, the chapter annually provides two $500

-college scholarships to area high school senior athletes.
+college scholarships to local high school senior athletes; one female and one

 Charlie Gangaware of Enola, passed away on Sunday, Sept.
 22 at the Geno J. Merli Veterans Center, Scranton, PA.